stephenlb/pubnub-mcp-server/resources/how_to_optimize_mobile_battery_usage.md

 1.  **Long-Lived Connections:** Instead of frequent new connections (which are power-intensive), PubNub establishes long-lived, persistent TCP socket connections.
 These connections can be kept alive for extended periods (e.g., one hour by default for some SDKs) with minimal keep-alive traffic.
 2.  **Efficient Keep-Alives:** To maintain the connection through NATs and firewalls, periodic keep-alive messages (pings) are sent.
 These are typically infrequent (e.g., every 5 minutes) and very small, minimizing data transfer and radio usage.
-3.  **Automatic Transport Selection:** PubNub SDKs intelligently choose the best available transport protocol (e.g., WebSockets, MQTT, HTTP long polling) for the current network environment.
+3.  **Automatic Transport Selection:** PubNub SDKs intelligently choose the best available transport protocol for the current network environment.
 Efficient protocols reduce overhead and data usage.
 4.  **Low Bandwidth Overhead:** The PubNub protocol itself is designed to be lightweight, adding minimal overhead to your message data.

 ## Developer Tips for Further Battery Savings